McDjXdLol/WebChat/README.md

 ## Notes

 - The chat supports a simple bot that responds to some commands (e.g., `!ping`, `!time`, `!info`).
-- The frontend is (kinda) a single HTML page leveraging Socket.IO for communication.
 - Usernames and colors can be customized via URL query parameters.
 - Typing notifications keep everyone aware when someone is composing a message.
+- The frontend is a single-page app leveraging Socket.IO for real-time communication.

 ## Tech Stack